 Considerations

 Paragon targets embedded iPaaS use cases rather than internal AI agent governance.
-Organizations deploying AI agents across their workforce will find governance-first approaches more aligned with their requirements.
+Organizations deploying AI agents across their workforce will find governance-first approaches more aligned with requirements such as SCIM-driven access control, per-use-case MCP endpoints, audit logs, tool-level policy, and centralized observability.

 Why MintMCP Is a Strong Fit for Enterprise AI Agent Governance